aryan-bakshii/ProfilePage/README.md

 # ProfilePage
+Task 1 - SUTT
-Built Pasic Profile Page using Flutter and learned to use navigation and FlutterUI
+Built basic Profile Page using Flutter and learned to use navigation and FlutterUI.